Lasting Powers of Attorney

 Call now on FREEPHONE 0800 731 3071 or click here to ask a question

 This allows you to choose someone to make decisions about your healthcare and welfare.
-This includes decisions to refuse or consent to treatment on your behalf and deciding where you live and even what you wear.
+This includes decisions to refuse or consent to treatment on your behalf or what medical treatment you are given; deciding where you live, what you eat and drink and even what you wear.

 How many people should you appoint and whom?